Rays vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has nine doubles, a triple, three home runs, 21 walks and 18 RBI (49 total hits).
-He has stolen three bases.
+- Brandon Nimmo has 49 hits with nine doubles, a triple, three home runs, 21 walks and 18 RBI.
+He's also stolen three bases.

 Nimmo Recent Games